 Postgraduate Diploma in Neurology

-Upon successfully completing the course, graduates will have the skills and knowledge they need to provide high-quality care for patients with neurological conditions and may be eligible to apply for specialist roles in neurology or related fields.
-They may also choose to pursue further studies, such as a neurology Master's degree or a PhD, in order to deepen their understanding of the field and develop their research skills.
+Upon successfully completing this neurology course, graduates will have the expertise needed to provide high-quality care to patients with neurological conditions, and may be eligible to apply for specialist roles in neurology or other related fields.
+Graduates may choose to further their education in neuroscience with a neurology master’s degree or a PhD to continue to deepen their understanding of the field of neurology and develop critical research skills.

 University of Buckingham

 The University of Buckingham is the only independent university in the UK with a Royal Charter, and also one of the smallest with around 2,700 students, who study for honours degrees in two intensive years of study.
 The University houses it's own medical school and was ranked first for student satisfaction in 2018, 2019 and 2020 by the Complete University Guide.

 Why Study a Neurology Postgraduate Diploma with Learna

 We have over 10 years’ experience delivering online courses, giving you access to flexible, affordable distance learning in partnership with world-leading educators.